The grind never stops: summer opportunities at Heritage

 The signs posted designate the appropriate drop-off areas for over 50 different camps, all based on different interests and ages.
 Students have the option to attend a camp online or in person.
 (Photo/Emma Delgado)

-As a junior, this is Emma’s second year in the Patriot Post and she’s excited to be the Assistant Online Editor this year.
-Outside of newspaper, she’s involved in and has office positions in Science Research, Key Club, FBLA, Model UN, and other clubs, including honor societies and her own nonprofit.
-In her free time, she enjoys reading, watching dramas on Netflix, listening to Taylor Swift, and hanging out with friends.
+As a rising senior, this is Emma’s third year in the Patriot Post and she’s excited to be the Online Editor this year.
+Outside of newspaper, she’s Co-President of the journalism honor society, Quill and Scroll, and also the Editor-in-Chief of the Sigma Xi Honor Society magazine.
+She is also involved in and has officer positions in Science Research, Sigma Xi, FBLA, Model UN, SNHS, and other clubs, including honor societies and her own nonprofit.
+In her free time, she enjoys reading, watching dramas on Netflix, listening to Taylor Swift, and hanging out with friends and family.
 She’s very excited to work on the Patriot Post this year!